developer-zebra/developer-zebra-site/src/mx/4-4/wireless/dhcp/index.md

 ---
 title: DHCP Manager
-description: The DhcpOptionMgr allows you to configure DHCP Options.
+description: The DhcpOptionMgr allows an app to configure DHCP options.
 ---
 ## About DhcpOptionMgr

 ### Overview
+The DhcpOptionMgr allows an app to configure DHCP options.

 The Dynamic Host Configuration Protocol (DHCP) is a standardized network protocol used on Internet Protocol (IP) networks for dynamically distributing network configuration parameters, such as IP addresses for interfaces and services, thus reducing the need for a network administrator or a user to configure these settings manually.

 When using DHCP on a device, a DHCP Client on the device sends a DHCP Request to a DHCP Server and receives back a DHCP Acknowledgment.
 A DHCP Request sent by a device can contain information about the device or the DHCP Client or can contain additional requests for additional from the DHCP Server.
 A DHCP Acknowledgment sent by the DHCP Server contains the IP Address assigned to the device by the DHCP Server, along with any additional information requested by the device in the DHCP Request.

 DHCP Options are variable length strings that are identified by DHCP Options Numbers that can be included in a DHCP Request or a DHCP Acknowledgment to convey information between a DHCP Client and a DHCP Server.
 From the point of view of the device where the DHCP Client is running, a DHCP Option can support a mode of Write (if the DHCP Client sends the option to the DHCP Server in the DHCP Request) or Read (if the DHCP Client receives information from the DHCP Server in the DHCP Acknowledgment).
 DHCP can support a wide variety of DHCP Options, including custom options that can be defined by equipment vendors or end customers.

-The DhcpOptionMgr Feature Type allows you to configure those DHCP Options that are configurable on Zebra Android devices.

 ### Main Functionality